falkr/thesis-tips/tips.md

 ## Quotation Marks

-Correct quotation marks are produced in Latex by the following characters \`\``quoted''` to produce “quoted.”
+Correct quotation marks are produced in LaTeX by the following characters \`\``quoted''` to produce “quoted.”
 Note that each quotation mark consists of two characters.

 When a quotation mark happens at the end of a sentence, include the period within the quotation marks.